0xVolt/noisy-pixels/README.md

 ![](./assets/random-values-console.png)

 > It may help to think about the argument to the `noise()` function as a seed value that represents the value on the x-axis that corresponds to a noise value on the distribution's bell curve.
+The runtime creates a new distribution for the noise values every time you refresh the page.

 ### 1.3.
 Perlin Noise